Development Environment

 Once you have installed the necessary requirements, cloned the

-repository locally and created the .devcontainer/.env
+repository locally and created the .devcontainer/.env file,

 open the repository in VSCode and click Reopen in